Sale is Ending soon!

 2. Amount of precipitation

-Coffee plants grow particularly well with high humidity and regular rainfall (approx. 1,500 - 2,000 l per square meter), as the plants absorb a large part of the liquid they need through their leaves.
+Coffee plants grow particularly well with high humidity and regular rainfall (approximately 1,500–2,000 liters per square meter), as the plants absorb a large part of the liquid they need through their leaves.

-If there is enough water, brightly colored flowers can develop, which ensure that the coffee cherries develop well - the basis for high-quality and tasty coffee.
+If there is enough water, brightly colored flowers can develop, which ensures that the coffee cherries develop well—the basis for high-quality and tasty coffee.

 3. Location

-The higher a coffee growing area is, the lower the average temperature there.
-This combination ensures that the coffee cherries grow more slowly and the cherries can develop better.
+The higher a coffee-growing area is, the lower the average temperature there.
+This combination ensures that the coffee cherries grow more slowly and can develop better.

 drying up coffee bean